oooobserver/Go-algorithm/README.md

 Use `golang` to implement algorithms and data structures.
-And every implementation has unit test.
-This repo is for learning purpose.
+And every implementation has a unit test.
+This repo is for learning purposes.
+Each algorithm has the time complexity analysis.

 Already implemented algorithms:
 * Sort: